Gtaray/FG_KingdomsAndWarfare/body.md

-# 1.2.1 Combat Tracker Update
+# 1.2.2 Combat Tracker Bugfix

-New features and enhancements:

-* Players can now use the combat tracker's "end turn" button to end turns for their character's units.
+Fixed an issue when units were added to the combat tracker before a non-unit was added.

 Known issues: